 Cala Millor offers many self-catering apartment, 5-star quality or adult-only accommodations.
 You can find big hotels on the seafront area with palm and pine trees.

 Best Hotels in Mallorca in Cala Millor/Cala Bona:

 - luxury ($$$): Hipotels Hipocampo Palace & Spa

 - budget ($): Hipotels Dunas Aparthotel

-Located on the northern side of the island, Cala Ratjada is one of the most important fishing ports in Mallorca.
+Cala Ratjada is the second most important fishing ports in Mallorca, located on the north-east coast of Mallorca, the closest point to Menorca.
 Fisherman regularly bring in boat loads of their most recent catch, allowing the nearby restaurants to serve out of this world seafood.

-There’s even a ferry from the port to the neighbouring island of Menorca, allowing you to explore that too.
+There’s even a ferry from the port to Ciutadella de Menorca on the neighbouring island of Menorca, allowing you to explore that too.
 Elsewhere along the coast, beautiful, remote beaches allow you to relax on soft sands, away from the mobs of people usually found on tourist beaches.

-Meanwhile, the town itself boasts a quiet, traditional vibe.
-Charming buildings contain guest houses, restaurants, and a small promenade of local and tourist shops, giving you everything you need to lose yourself in the tranquillity of the area.
+Cala Ratjada’s town itself boasts a quiet, traditional vibe.
+Charming buildings contain guest houses, restaurants, and local and tourist shops, giving you everything you need to lose yourself in the tranquillity of the area.